johnalison/obsidian-notes/Journal/24 January 2025 Friday.md

 # Taught
 - Homework and general discussion

+Field Trip Cancelled ...
+It was from ECS high-school!

 # [[Change in ZH sensitivity]]
 - Added the old SvB_MA to be made in parallel